Caiman Sea Stories

 First Encounter With The Enemy - By John Haley

 We left Pearl Harbor on our first War Patrol the 13th of November 1944 for the South China Seas.
-When we were out aways we dove to check equipment.
+When we were out away's we dove to check equipment.
 I was on the helm and after a while the Captain ordered the boat to periscope depth.
 I was watching him scan the surface and all of sudden the blood drained from his face.
-He yelled dive, dive and said he saw a torpedeo heading our way.
+He yelled dive, dive and said he saw a torpedo heading our way.
 We got down fast and the torpedo passed over the top of us.
 We played cat and mouse for awhile, then broke contact and went our merry way.
 That was our first contact with the enemy.
 After my watch I had to change my clothing.

 Bombs and Depth Charges - As told by Jack Kidder and recalled by Greg Baer

-Jack Kidder, one of her crew that made all of her war partrols, recalls on one occasion that they went deep to near 1000 feet to escape bombing and depth charges.
+Jack Kidder, one of her crew that made all of her war patrols, recalls on one occasion that they went deep to near 1000 feet to escape bombing and depth charges.
 They were down for 60 hours while leaving the area.
 What he remembers the most is the moaning sounds of the hull and the jets of water from leaking valves.

 I Gave Her My Purple Heart - As told by Jack Kidder and recalled by Greg Baer